microsoft/QuantumKatas/README.md

 # DEPRECATION NOTICE

->**We have modernized the quantum katas experience.
+>**We are modernizing the quantum katas experience.
 Please visit https://quantum.microsoft.com/experience/quantum-katas to try the new online Azure Quantum katas experience, with integrated assistance from Copilot in Azure Quantum.**

 For the Modern QDK repository, please visit [Microsoft/qsharp](https://github.com/microsoft/qsharp).